WomackBaker/USC_Linux_Enviroment/README.txt

     admin
     root

-# Somethings you should be do to harden:
+# Somethings you should do to harden:
 - Change all Passwords
 - Change database Passwords
 - Find any unused/exposed ports